c3-mathieu-crilout/EfficientDet_c3/README.md

 and the [qubvel/efficientnet](https://github.com/qubvel/efficientnet).

 ## How it works - Just use the following function in your jupyter notebook
-Warning : training_utils being a module of this repo you need to be at the root_path or use sys.path.insert(0, root_path) ` def train(config):
+Warning : training_utils being a module of this repo you need to be at the root_path or use sys.path.insert(0, root_path).

+`
+def train(config):

     from training_utils import create_callbacks, efficientdet_training